reddy-saketh-srikar/verilog/README.md

-codes that i have practiced and my projects during M.tech VLSI Design
+Codes that i have practiced and my projects during M.tech VLSI Design